-AC Side - The size of the AC Grounding Electrode Conductor (GEC-AC) depends on the size of the largest ungrounded conductor feeding the AC load center.
-One #8 AWG (8.4 mm2) copper conductor will serve as an AC Grounding Electrode Conductor (GEC-AC) for AC power conductors smaller than and including #2 AWG (33.6 mm2) copper.
-See Table 2-3 for additional values.
+AC Side - The size of the AC Grounding Electrode Conductor (GEC -AC) depends on the size of the largest ungrounded conductor feeding the AC load center.
+One #8 AWG (8.4 mm) copper conductor will serve as an AC Grounding Electrode Conductor (GEC -AC) for AC power conductors smaller than and including #2 AWG (33.6 mm) copper.
+See Table 2-4 for additional values.

-Size of Largest Ungrounded Conductor Minimum Size of Grounding Electrode Conductor #2 AWG (33.6 mm 2) or smaller #8 AWG (8.4 mm 2) #1 to #1/0 AWG (42.4 to 53.5 mm 2) #6 AWG (13.3 mm2) #2/0 or #3/0 AWG (67.4 or 84.97 mm 2) #4 AWG (21.1 mm2) Over #3/0 AWG (84.97 mm 2) through 350 kcmil #2 AWG (33.6 mm2)
+Size of Largest Ungrounded Conductor Minimum Size of Grounding Electrode Conductor

+#2 AWG or smaller #8 AWG (8.4 mm )

+#1 to #1/0 AWG #6 AWG (13.3 mm2)

+#2/0 or #3/0 AWG #4 AWG (21.1 mm2)

+Over #3/0 AWG through 350 kcmil #2 AWG (33.6 mm )

-Table 2-3, AC Grounding Electrode Conductor Sizing
+Table 2-4, AC Grounding Electrode Conductor Sizing

-DC Side - To size the DC Grounding Electrode Conductor (GEC-DC), you must first determine which one of the following three methods will be used to connect the DC and AC grounding points in the inverter's two electrical systems to the common "earth" ground:
+DC Side - To size the DC Grounding Electrode Conductor, you must first determine which one of the following three methods will be used to connect the DC and AC grounding points in the inverter's two electrical systems to the common "earth" ground:

-Method 1 (Figure 2-13): This method uses a separate grounding electrode for the DC system and the AC system.
-In this method - since there are multiple connections to the DC grounding electrode (GE-DC) - the size of the DC grounding electrode conductor (GEC-DC) cannot be smaller than the largest conductor in the DC system (usually the battery-to-inverter cable).
+Method 1 (see figure 2-17): This method uses a separate Grounding Electrode for the DC system and the AC system.
+In this method - since there are multiple connections to the DC Grounding Electrode (GEC - DC) - the size of the DC Grounding Electrode Conductor cannot be smaller than the largest conductor in the DC system (usually the battery-to-inverter cable).

-The DC grounding electrode (GE-DC) must be bonded to the AC grounding electrode (GE-AC) to make a grounding electrode system; this bonding conductor (BC) cannot be smaller than the largest grounding electrode conductor (GEC), either AC or DC.
+The DC Grounding Electrode (GE - DC) must be bonded to the AC Grounding Electrode (GE - AC) to make a grounding electrode system; this bonding conductor (BC) cannot be smaller than the largest Grounding Electrode Conductor, either AC or DC.

-Figure 2-13, Multiple Connections to DC Ground Rod (Method 1)
+Figure 2-17, Multiple Connections to DC Ground Rod (Method 1)